Awards to be Presented at the

 2016 Annual Meeting

-SSA is pleased to announce the recipients of several of the Society's awards for 2013.
-These awards will be presented at the Society's Annual Meeting in Anchorage, Alaska in April 2014.
+SSA is pleased to announce the recipients of several of the Society's awards for 2014.
+These awards will be presented at the Society's Annual Meeting in Pasadena, California in April 2015.

 Nominations for the first four SSA awards are solicited from the members to be sent to the SSA Secretary by the due date of 15 February of each year.
 Click award names for more information, including calls for nominations, lists of past winners, etc.